gadossey/content-ops-starter/content/pages/index.md

         self:
           textAlign: center
       type: TitleBlock
-    subtitle: Featured Items Section
+    subtitle: Our Cookstoves at a Glance
     items:
-      - title: Feature Item One
+      - title: Efficient and Eco-friendly
-        tagline: This is the tagline
+        tagline: Save on Fuel Costs
-        subtitle: This is the item subtitle
+        subtitle: Eco-friendly Cookstoves
         text: |
-          Follow the tutorial to build your first Netlify Create site.
+          Our cookstoves are designed to be highly efficient, reducing charcoal consumption by up to 40%.
+They are an eco-friendly option that helps reduce deforestation.
         image:
-          url: /images/abstract-feature1.svg
+          url: /images/efficient-cookstove.svg
-          altText: Placeholder Image
+          altText: Efficient Cookstove
           styles:
             self:
               borderRadius: x-large